 Depending on their specific program, all BAC undergraduate students complete between 40 and 45 credits in Liberal Studies, including courses in the humanities, social sciences, physical sciences, and art.
 These courses contribute to an understanding of the broader social and cultural contexts that make design meaningful and prepare students to productively ponder shared human concerns with rigorous critical methods and intellectual openness.

-The Liberal Studies curriculum is designed to support the development of 4 basic sets of skills:
+The Liberal Studies curriculum is designed to support the development of four basic sets of skills:

 Writing and Research